Sanmopre/DESARROLLO/Desarrollo(VS2017)/readme.txt

 https://github.com/Sanmopre/DESARROLLO

+SHEN:

-We are Dani and Santiago Moliner, and here is our first version for the first delivery.
+We are Dani Ruiz and Santiago Moliner, and here is our first version for the first delivery.
+The main objective of this game is to save your grandma from Satan.

 Controls:
 	-A = left player movement